azliuu/projects/wordle_game/README.md

 # Terminal Wordle Game

-A terminal wordle game based on NYT's Wordle.
+A terminal wordle game based on NYT's Wordle, written in C.

 ## Build